-required by paragraph 4, but only for the first fiscal year in which a Maintenance Assessment is imposed against property within a Benefit Unit or any specific portion thereof, the County Administrator shall provide notice by first class mail to each property owner proposed to be assessed.
+- 5. Notice by Mail.
+In addition to the published notice required by paragraph 4, but only for the first fiscal year in which a Maintenance Assessment is imposed against property within a Benefit Unit or any specific portion thereof, the County Administrator shall provide notice by first class mail to each property owner proposed to be assessed.
 The mailed notice shall conform to the requirements set forth in Sections 197.3632 and 197.3635, Florida Statutes, or any successor statutes authorizing the collection of non-ad valorem assessments on the same bill as ad valorem taxes.
-Notice shall be mailed at least 20 calendar days prior to the hearing to each property owner at such address a is shown c. the Tax Rolls.
-Notice shall be deemed mailed upon delivery thereof to the possession of the U.S. Postal Service.
-The County Administrator may provide proof of such notice by all tax is the notice required by this paragraph may be combined with the Capital Assessment notice required by Section 13.
+Notice shall be mailed at least 20 calendar days prior to the hearing to each property owner at such address a is shown on the Tax Rolls.
+Notice shall be deemed mailed upon $\widetilde{\Gamma}^{i}$ delivery thereof to the possession of the U.S. Postal Service.
+The County Administrator may provide proof of such notice by affidavit.
+The notice required by this paragraph may be combined with the Capital Assessment notice required by Section 13. - 6.
 Adoption of Final Maintenance Assessment Resolution.
-At the time named in such notice, or to which an adjournment or continuance may be taken by the Board, the Board shall receive any written objections of interested persons and may then or at any subsequent meeting of the Board adopt the Final Maintenance Resolution which shall (A) repeal or confirm the Initial Maintenance Assessment Resolution with such amendments, if any, as may be deemed appropriate by the Board; (B) establish the Maximum Rate; Maintenance Assessment and (C) approve the initial Maintenance Assessment Roll, with such amendment as it deems just and right.
+At the time named in such notice, or to which an adjournment or continuance may be taken by the Board, the Board shall receive any written objections of interested persons and may then or at any subsequent meeting of the Board adopt the Final Maintenance Resolution which shall (A) repeal or confirm the Initial Maintenance Assessment Resolution with such amendments, if any, as may be deemed appropriate by the Board; (B) establish the Maximum Maintenance Assessment Rate; and (C) approve the initial Maintenance Assessment Roll, with such amendment as it deems just and right.
 A Final Maintenance Assessment Resolution may be combined with a Final Capital Assessment Resolution.
-The Maintenance Assessments so approved shall be in proportion to the All objections to the Final Maintenance special benefits.
-Assessment Resolution shall be made in writing, and filed with the Clerk at or before the time or adjourned time of such hearing.
-The

-Final Maintenance Assessment Resolution shall constitute the Annual Maintenance Rate Resolution for the initial fiscal year Maintenance Assessments are imposed hereunder.
-If the Board has elected to include is an additional element of Maintenance Cost a contingency amount to offset any errors in the Maintenance Assessment Roll, the Final Maintenance Assessment Resolution may provide (i) a brief description of the characteristics of specific parcels of property which may be entitled to relief, (ii) the period in which the owners of such property may petition for relief, and (iii) any other provisions reasonably related to such contingency amount.
+The Maintenance Assessments so approved shall be in proportion to the special benefits.
+All objections to the Final Maintenance Assessment Resolution shall be made in writing, and filed with the Clerk at or before the time or adjourned time of such hearing.
+The Final Maintenance Assessment Resolution shall constitute the Annual Maintenance Rate Resolution for the initial fiscal year Maintenance Assessments are imposed hereunder.
+If the Board has elected to include as an additional element of Maintenance Cost a contingency amount to offset any errors in the Maintenance Assessment Roll, the Final Maintenance Assessment Resolution may provide (i) a brief description of the characteristics of specific parcels of property which may be entitled to relief, (ii) the period in which the owners of such property may petition for relief, and (iii) any other provisions reasonably related to such contingency amount.